LukePerry14/lukeperry_AS_FDE_takeaway_task/README.md

 | backstory | 0.0888 |
 | backstory_socialised | 0.1022 |

-Backstory methods dominate QS style demographic listing, implying that inclusion of motivating context for americans on lifestories might serve as better conditionals on beliefs for policy.
-Where for example working class americans often oppose wealth taxes due to implied violation of the principle of hard-work, something antithetical to what you might expect for lower income bracket citizens, something the demographic attribute itself might not capture.
+Backstory methods dominate QA style demographic listing, implying that inclusion of motivating context for americans on lifestories might serve as better conditionals on beliefs for policy.
+For example working class americans often oppose wealth taxes due to implied violation of the principle of hard-work, something antithetical to what you might expect for lower income bracket citizens, something the demographic attribute itself might not capture.

 ### ECON5_d_W54